Chris Taylor Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks 10th in MLB with a collective nine strikeouts per nine innings.
+- The Giants pitching staff ranks 10th in the league with a collective nine strikeouts per nine innings.

-- The Giants' 4.01 team ERA ranks 11th among all MLB pitching staffs.
+- The Giants have a 4.01 team ERA that ranks 11th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.